Important reasons to make your bed every day, and how to do it so that you won’t create a breeding ground for germs and trap dirt in your bedding.

 Making your bed in the morning sets you up for a wonderful and productive day because you’ve already accomplished one good thing, you can definitely accomplish more.
 Making your bed will simply give you that little bit of encouragement that you might need to do more productive things with your day.

-Here are other really important reasons to make your bed everyday.
+Here are other really important reasons to make your bed every day.

 Helps Keep A Tidy Room

-You might a beautiful and luxurious bedroom set up, but it will look messy and dirty with an unmade bed.
+You might have a beautiful and luxurious bedroom set up, but it will look messy and dirty with an unmade bed.
 When the bed is made, the whole room looks nice and styled, even if a few things are laying around here and there.
-Once you are in the habit of making your bed daily, you will most likely be compelled to tidy up the whole room so that it looks and feels good in all parts of the space.
+Once you are in the habit of making your bed daily, well most likely be compelled to tidy up the whole room so that it looks and feels good in all parts of the space.
 This one tiny act of making the bed can spring up some other really good habits for keeping a tidy room.

 Makes You Happier